Exploring Romania on a road trip is one of the best ways to explore this beautiful and diverse country.

-It may not be the most beautiful European city, but it is full of interesting historic buildings, such as the amazing Palace of Parliment, and little hidden gems, such as the Stravropoleos Monastery.
+It may not be the most beautiful European city, but it is full of interesting historic buildings, such as the amazing Palace of Parliament, and little hidden gems, such as the Stravropoleos Monastery.

 There are also many great foodie spots!
-Check out The 5 Best Places to Eat in Bucharest, Romania.
+Check out The 5 Best Places to Eat in Bucharest.